MicrosoftDocs/memdocs/sccm/core/clients/deploy/configure-wake-on-lan.md

 > [!WARNING]
 > To avoid unexpected disruption to your network services, first evaluate wake-up proxy on an isolated and representative network infrastructure.
 Then use custom client settings to expand your test to a selected group of computers on several subnets.
 For more information about how wake-up proxy works, see [Plan how to wake up clients in System Center Configuration Manager](../../../core/clients/deploy/plan/plan-wake-up-clients.md).

+## To configure Wake on LAN starting in version 1810

-## To configure Wake on LAN for a site
+## To configure Wake on LAN for a site for version 1802 and prior

+Prior to Configuration manager version 1810, you need to enable Wake on LAN for each site in a hierarchy.

 1. In the Configuration Manager console, go to **Administration > Site Configuration > Sites**.
 2. Click the primary site to configure, and then click **Properties**.
 3. Click the **Wake on LAN** tab, and configure the options that you require for this site.
 To support wake-up proxy, make sure you select **Use wake-up packets only** and **Unicast**.
 For more information, see [Plan how to wake up clients in System Center Configuration Manager](../../../core/clients/deploy/plan/plan-wake-up-clients.md).
 4. Click **OK** and repeat the procedure for all primary sites in the hierarchy.

 ## To configure wake-up proxy client settings